-I have a strong belief and a lot of experience that self-awareness and a little soul searching is critical for success – especially when you’re trying to figure out what you’re doing with your life.
+Self-awareness and a little soul searching is critical for success – especially when you’re trying to figure out what you’re doing with your life.

 While I take my clients through a series of many questions, here are a few of my favorites: